aws/eks-anywhere/designs/multiple-worker-node-groups.md

 Right now, the cli assumes that there will be only one group and it treats worker node group configuration array as a collection of only one element.
 As a result, the controller just refers to the first element of this array in different places of the code.
 So we need to do the same operations in loops, which includes CAPI spec creation, cluster spec validation etc. Once a CAPI spec is created with this approach, the workload cluster will be created with multiple worker nodes.

-Also, it needs to be made sure that at the least one of the worker node groups does not have `NoExecute` taint.
+Also, it needs to be made sure that at the least one of the worker node groups does not have `NoExecute` or `NoSchedule` taint.
 This validation will be done at the preflight validation stage.

 The examples in this design are for vsphere provider.
 But the same strategy applies for other providers as well.